Hashpack/hashconnect/README.md

 **HashConnect v3 is current in pre-release.
 API's may change or be unstable.**

-Hashconnect is a library to connect Hedera apps to wallets, similar to web3 functionality found in the Ethereum ecosystem.
+Hashconnect is a helper library around the Hedera WalletConnect standard, allowing dapps to easily integrate with a variety of wallets.

 The [provided demo](https://hashpack.github.io/hashconnect/) demonstrates the pairing and signing functionality.